0xResmic/Resmic/Readme.md

 ```

-For more detailed information on how to use Resmic, please refer to our documentation[link].
+For more detailed information on how to use Resmic, please refer to our [documentation](docs.resmic.com).

 </br>
 </br>